-The Eureka Gonzo is the smallest grill we tested.
+The Eureka Gonzo is, in some ways, the smallest grill we tested.
 Into a compact package, it packs more-than-satisfactory cooking performance (for one or two diners, no more) and some unique versatility.
 Notably, the Gonzo Grill transforms between a grill, griddle, and stovetop.
-It pushes the also-excellent Cuisinart Petite Gourmet out of our Top Pick spot, earning this honor for its ultimate portability.
 Cooking performance is more limited than one of the bigger and more purpose-built grills, but the portability and versatility may endear it to you.
 When your menu is predominately grilled, and your space is limited, the Eureka might be the only stove you need to bring.
+Although the Gonzo previously help our Top Pick for most portable option, that award is now owned by the lighter, less bulky Primus Kuchoma.

 Eureka Gonzo Review